dianabenavidesp/PhDProject/AccGenSVM/README.md

 AccGenSVM
 ================
 Diana Benavides-Prado, Yun Sing Koh, Patricia Riddle
-1 May 2017

 Overview
 ========

 AccGenSVM is a method for selectively transferring information from source hypotheses trained with an SVM.
-This software accompanies the paper described on "AccGenSVM: Selectively Transferring from Source Hypotheses", to be published as part of the proceedings of IJCAI2017.
+This software accompanies the paper described on "AccGenSVM: Selectively Transferring from Previous Hypotheses", to be published as part of the proceedings of IJCAI2017.

-Our implementation is build on top of LibSVM (Chang and Lin, 2011), and uses available implementations for KL-divergence (Hausser and Strimmer, 2014) and FNN (Beygelzimer et al., 2013).
+Our implementation is built on top of LibSVM (Chang and Lin, 2011), and uses available implementations for KL-divergence (Hausser and Strimmer, 2014) and FNN (Beygelzimer et al., 2013).

 Software usage
 ==============